 On June 15, 2022, the New York Times Magazine published a piece by Emily Bazelon about healthcare for transgender and gender diverse youth.
-It was centered on the 2022 Version 8 of the WPATH Standards of Care, a ritual document developed in the 1950s and codified in 1979 to protect healthcare providers from litigation and legislation via medical gatekeeping.
+It was assigned by editor Jake Silverstein and centered on the 2022 Version 8 of the WPATH Standards of Care, a ritual document developed in the 1950s and codified in 1979 to protect healthcare providers from litigation and legislation via medical gatekeeping.

-Bazelon deleted her entire Twitter history about a month after her 2022 trans piece ran.
+About a month after the 2022 trans piece ran, Bazelon deleted all Twitter posts.
 Below are the relevant deleted tweets.
 Each bullet is a separate tweet, in order posted by Bazelon.

 @emilybazelon June 15, 2022:

 - For @NYTMag, I wrote about transgender healthcare for teenagers and the debate among medical professionals who treat them. [link to NYT article]